Three Affordable Housing Programs for Seniors

 Also HUD-funded, the Section 202 Supportive Housing Program is specifically geared toward adults aged 62 and older who meet the “very low income” requirement.

 It’s the only government-subsidized affordable housing program offered exclusively for seniors.
-Section 202, similar in structure to Section 8, currently funds over a quarter million senior living units.
+Section 202, similar in structure to Section 8, currently funds over 250,000 senior living units.

-Participants pay 30 percent of their income for rent, with the HUD subsidy making up the balance.
-Many Section 202 communities have a waiting list, so applying early and checking for open waitlists is advised.
-These communities may include senior-friendly features such as a private bathroom and on-site laundry.
+Participants pay 30 percent of their income for rent, with the HUD subsidy covering the remaining balance.
+Many Section 202 communities have waiting lists, so applying early and checking for open waitlists is recommended.
+These communities may include senior-friendly features, such as private bathrooms and on-site laundry facilities.

 Challenges for Seniors Applying for Affordable Housing Programs